Kaimodo/screeps-typescript-starter/README.md

 Move or copy `screeps.sample.json` to `screeps.json` and edit it, changing the credentials and optionally adding or removing some of the destinations.

-Running `rollup -c` will compile your code and do a "dry run", preparing the code for upload but not actually pushing it.
+Running `rollup -c` will compile your code and do a "dry run preparing the code for upload but not actually pushing it.
 Running `rollup -c --dest main` will compile your code, and then upload it to a screeps server using the `main` config from `screeps.json`.

 You can use `-cw` instead of `-c` to automatically re-run when your source code changes - for example, `rollup -cw --dest main` will automatically upload your code to the `main` configuration every time your code is changed.